hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 The service will include a number of business validation rules to ensure that all submissions are cross-validated before being accepted.
 HMRC cannot apply these rules without knowing that no further submission (APIs calls) will be sent by the customer for the period being validated.

-Once all the information has been submitted to HMRC for that period, the software must use the [trigger a Self Assessment Tax Calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0) endpoint to inform HMRC that the user has finished submitting their information.
+Once all the information has been submitted to HMRC for that period, the software must use the [Trigger a Self Assessment Tax Calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0) endpoint to inform HMRC that the user has finished submitting their information.
 As a response, HMRC will provide a Calculation ID (calculationId).

 The triggering of the tax calculation will mark the obligation as fulfilled, if we have data covering the whole period.